ckesanapalli/Surface_Mesher/README.md

 ## Citation
-If you use this library in your research, please consider citing the following citation: [citation.bib](citation.bib)
+If you use this library in your research, please consider citing the following citation: [CITATION.bib](CITATION.bib)

 ```python